 I thought since we have spicy chicken meatballs with sweet and sour sauce, I might as well go ahead and use some pineapple, green peppers, and onion and serve the whole thing over rice.
 Voilà!
 My meal was planned – Sweet and Sour Chicken Quinoa Meatballs!

-- a little flour for rolling meatballs in
+- 1 cup flour - for rolling meatballs in

 - Cook quinoa ahead of time and have it cooled and ready to go.
 Use 1/2 cup of raw quinoa and add 1 cup of water.
 Cook as you would rice.

 - Open pineapple chunks and drain them over a bowl so you can use the juice later.